 Not too hard, not too soft.
 Keep it firm and confident but don’t try to squeeze the life out of their hand like it’s a fight to the death!

 If you get a halfway decent handshake that’s “normal”, it won’t be an issue and nobody will think twice about it.
 This is one of those body language tips where you just need to be decent at it.
 You don’t need the world’s best handshake.
 That’s the good news.

 If you’re going for a job interview, wear fitted clothes that look GREAT, and if in doubt… over-dress a little bit.
-This is one of the things I recently covered in my interview do’s and don’ts article.
+This is one of the things I recently covered in my list of interview do’s and don’ts.

 It’s better to be a little bit over-dressed.
 If the company seems to wear business casual, wear a tie.
 If the company dresses casually (jeans, etc.), wear business casual instead (slacks, a shirt tucked in, no tie).

 Don’t dress like the average employee for an interview.
 Dress how you think leadership would dress.